 Sometimes the user needs to edit the environment variables.
 Windows provides the option to edit all environment variables in one place, including system variables and user variables.

 If you are using Windows 8, follow the instructions below to open the environment variable editor: In Windows Search, select Settings (Windows Key + W) and search for “Environment variables”.

 You will see two results:

-Both of the options are self-explanatory.
-You can select either to edit the appropriate environment variables.
-Upon selection, a new window will open with the list of user variables at the top and system variables at the bottom.
+Both options are self-explanatory.
+You can either select to edit the appropriate environment variables.
+Upon selection, a new window will open with a list of user variables at the top and system variables at the bottom.
 Here you can add a new variable with its name and value or edit an existing variable.

 Let’s take an example scenario to understand the concept of environment variables further.
-I have some programs that I want to run from the Run menu directly without giving their paths first.
+I have some programs that I want to run directly from the Run menu, directly without giving their paths first.
 This will be a lot easier for me.
-I also should be able to call the programs or files by their “nicknames”.
+I should also call the programs or files by their “nicknames”.

 Create a folder “E:tech” and open the environment variables editor as discussed above.
 Under the system environment variables, edit the Path variable.
-In order to add the folder path, append the folder path at the end of the value.
+To add the folder path, append the folder path at the end of the value.
 The value that should be appended is ;Etech.
-The semicolon is important to differentiate between multiple paths.
+It is important to differentiate between multiple paths.

-Now you will be able to put any executable, shortcut or any other file in the specified folder and then run the executable directly by its name without entering the path first.
-For example, I have put tech.exe in the folder which I will be able to run by going to Run –> tech.
+Now you can put any executable, shortcut or other file in the specified folder, and then run the executable directly by its name without entering the path first.
+For example, I have put tech.exe in the folder that I can run by going to Run –> tech.